Transfer Year Experience

 Meet our transfer students

-John is a Criminal Justice major who transferred to Kutztown from Northampton Community College.
-John plans to attend graduate school at KU this fall as well!
+John was a Criminal Justice major who transferred to Kutztown from Northampton Community College.
+John now attends graduate school at KU!
 While at KU John worked as a Community Assistant, and as a University Photographer.
 John thinks that it is important for transfer students to get involved on campus, and make KU into their new home!

 Erin is an Environmental Geography major who one day wants to work for the National Park Service.
 Erin transferred from Northampton Community College, and plans to graduate from Kutztown University in 2022.
 Erin loves living on campus because of the atmosphere and the fact that there is always someone who wants to help you have the best experience possible.
 Erin has worked on campus as a Desk Receptionist, and is a member of the Kutztown Christian Fellowship.
 She also volunteers her time with a search and rescue dog team.

-Vivian is a Communication Studies major who has not only transferred once, but twice!
-She attended both Dickenson College and Northampton Community College before she found her home here at KU!
-Vivian has used her experiences to her advantage, and has gotten very involved on campus.
-She is the Vice President of the Kutztown Chapter of the National Society for Leadership and Success, Public Relations Chair for the Honors Club, a Transfer Mentor, and an Honors Mentor.
-Vivian also has worked as a Community Assistant.
+Vivian was a Communication Studies major who not only transferred once, but twice!
+She attended both Dickinson College and Northampton Community College before she found her home here at KU!
+Vivian used her experiences to her advantage, and got very involved on campus.
+She was the Vice President of the Kutztown Chapter of the National Society for Leadership and Success, Public Relations Chair for the Honors Club, a Transfer Mentor, and an Honors Mentor.
+Vivian also worked as a Community Assistant.
 Vivian would want to remind incoming transfer students that they are never alone on campus and through the transfer process.
-Vivian likes that when you live on campus you are close to everything, and everyone that you need an that there are always resources available to you!
+Vivian liked that when you live on campus you are close to everything and everyone that you need, and that there are always resources available to you!

-Jaquan is a Political Science Major who transferred to Kutztown University from the Community College of Philadelphia.
-Jaquan is very involved on campus working as a Community Assistant, interning for the Community Outreach Center, and working with the Black Student Union.
-Jaquan loves life at KU because campus is like a bubble away from the “real world”.
+Jaquan was a Political Science Major who transferred to Kutztown University from the Community College of Philadelphia.
+Jaquan was very involved on campus working as a Community Assistant, interning for the Community Outreach Center, and working with the Black Student Union.
+Jaquan loved life at KU because campus felt like a bubble away from the “real world”.
 There are spaces to learn and resources to use and Jaquan thinks everyone should use that to their advantage!

-Phil is a double major in Criminal Justice and Information Technology.
+Phil was a double major in Criminal Justice and Information Technology.
 Phil started at Rutgers Newark, and then went to Northampton Community College before finding his home here at KU.
-Phil has worked for Residence Life for the last three years working as a Desk Receptionist, Community Assistant and Assistant Resident Director.
-Phil has enjoyed being on campus because you get to live so close to your friends, and build strong relationships with friends you wouldn’t otherwise get to build.
+Phil worked for Residence Life for three years working as a Desk Receptionist, Community Assistant, and Assistant Resident Director.
+Phil enjoyed being on campus because you get to live so close to your friends, and build strong relationships with friends you wouldn’t otherwise get to build.
 When asked what he would tell incoming transfer students, Phil said that transferring isn’t as scary as you think, and finding the right group of friends is easy because everyone here is welcoming and wants to get to know each other.